Downloadable information – Audiology Training :

 Are there any other training courses I can do?

-There is a BSA certificate available in paediatric impression-taking (under-fives), pure tone audiometry and tympanometry, and hearing surveillance.
+There is a BSA certificate available in paediatric impression-taking (under-fives), pure tone audiometry and tympanometry, and surveillance audiometry.